saleh0Ahmed/Titanic-Survival-Prediction/README.md

 # Titanic-Survival-Prediction
-The Titanic Survival Prediction project aims to analyze and predict
+The Titanic Survival Prediction project aims to analyze and predict the survival outcomes of passengers on the RMS Titanic, the infamous ship that sank on its maiden voyage in 1912.
+This project leverages machine learning techniques to build predictive models based on a dataset that includes various features of the passengers such as age, gender, ticket class, family size, and more.